 Bradford Prairie is an educator, designer, and brand strategist.
 For over ten years, he has applied his keen eye for detail and aesthetics to a wide variety of digital and print projects.
 A product of startup culture, his embedded curiosity and spirit of innovation has helped realize the vision of early-stage growth companies.
 Formerly the Creative Director at Ignyte, his concept-driven process has helped create authentic and emotionally-engaging brands.
 Open-minded and infinitely curious, thinking is at the heart of everything he does.
 Bradford is an alumni of San Diego City College and the University of California, Irvine.

-Candice López is an educator and design activist who has taught at San Diego City College for over 25 years.
-Recognized as a national design fellow by the American Institute of Graphic Arts she is dedicated to serving a diverse student population.
+Candice López is an educator and design activist who has taught at San Diego City College for over 30 years.
+Recognized as a national Design Fellow by the American Institute of Graphic Arts she is dedicated to serving a diverse student population.
 She challenges her students to think about social responsibility, culture, and conceptual communication to develop global competencies and thrive in our increasingly interconnected world.
-She has taught design abroad in Italy, Mexico, Spain and Switzerland and is a founder of the Urban Art Trail project that helped transform urban areas plagued by blight and violence.
+Candice taught design abroad in Italy, Mexico, Spain and Switzerland.
+She is a founder of the Urban Art Trail project that helped transform inner-city communities and is the subject of an award-winning children’s picture book.
+A designer and art director at firms like BBDO Los Angeles, she also served as Arts and Culture Chair of San Diego’s Downtown Vision plan.